 - Tertiary packing or final packing helps to handle, transport, and store the products.
 This packing is usually done with the cartoon box.

-- Take care about the cleanliness of packing materials
+- Take care of the cleanliness of packing materials.

-- Find out the defective products if any and dispose of it
+- Find out the defective products if any, and, dispose of them.

-- Proper weighing and labeling of the products
+- Do proper weighing and labeling of the products.

 Packing department flow chart